Amin-MAG/My-Notes/GoGenerics.md

 }
 ```

-You can make these definition easy most of the time.
-For example, if you want numeric type:
+You can simplify these definitions most of the time.
+For example, if you want a numeric type:

 ```go
 package main